JoinMarket-Org/joinmarket-clientserver/docs/USAGE.md

     rpc_host = localhost #default usually correct
     rpc_port = 8332 # default for mainnet

+(or, if not using Core, just make the edit mentioned above for `electrum-server`).

 Then retry the same `generate` command; it should now not error (see below).
 If you still get rpc connection errors, make sure you can connect to your Core node using the command line first.